Tropical Storm Helene forms in Caribbean. It's expected to become a hurricane and threaten Florida

 Hurricane watches were issued for parts of Cuba, Mexico and a stretch of the Florida coastline, including Tampa Bay, the U.S. National Hurricane Center said.
 A tropical storm warning was issued for parts of the Florida Keys.

-The storm was 170 miles (275 kilometers) southeast of the western tip of Cuba and had sustained winds of 45 mph (75 kph).
+The storm was 175 miles (280 kilometers) south of the western tip of Cuba, had sustained winds of 45 mph (75 kph) and was moving northwest at 12 mph (19 kph).
 It was expected to strengthen into Hurricane Helene on Wednesday as it approached the Gulf Coast and could become a major hurricane Thursday.

 In the U.S., federal authorities are positioning generators, food and water, along with search-and-rescue and power restoration teams, White House spokesperson Jeremy Edwards said.